Here’s an overview of the stages in the admissions process:

 Stage 1 – Receipt of application

-Once the Graduate Admissions Office has received your application and your supporting documentation it will process your application.
-The Graduate Admissions Office will send you an acknowledgement letter and ID number if you made a paper application; online applicants will receive this information by email.
+Once the Postgraduate Admissions Office has received your application and your supporting documentation it will process your application.
+The Postgraduate Admissions Office will send you an acknowledgement letter and ID number if you made a paper application; online applicants will receive this information by email.
 Details on how to log into your self-service account to track the progress of your application will be included.

 Stage 2 – Application review

 The PhD/MRes Admissions Committee will review your application.

 If you are shortlisted, the PhD Admissions Secretary will email you to confirm this.

 If your application is not accepted, the Postgraduate Admissions Office will notify you by email and self-service.

 If you are shortlisted, you will be put in contact with members of Cambridge Judge Business School’s faculty from the most appropriate PhD pathway.
 After discussion with them, you will be asked to complete a research proposal (of up to 2,000 words).
 This must be submitted to the PhD Admissions Secretary by 7 January 2021.

 After 7 January, research proposals will be reviewed by the PhD Admissions Committee and some applicants selected for interview.
 The PhD Admissions Secretary will confirm whether you have an interview by email.
 Details of the time and length of your interview will be send to you in the preceding week.

 PhD/MRes interviews are estimated to take place from 18-21 January 2021.
 There is a different interview panel for each PhD pathway.

 Your interview will be based upon your research proposal.
 You will need to prepare for the interview and you are strongly advised to discuss with faculty the interview requirements of your particular pathway.